Ocean's Eleven: Critical response

-People magazine called the film "pure fun from start to finish," and included it in its end-of-year Best of Screen list.
-Newsweek said Ocean's Eleven "bounces along with finger-snapping high spirits," and said that while Soderbergh has "made deeper films, ...this carefree caper movie is nothing to sneeze at."
-Time magazine's reviewer Richard Corliss criticized the film, saying it "doesn't offer much."
+People magazine called the film "pure fun from start to finish", and included it in its end-of-year Best of Screen list.
+Newsweek said Ocean's Eleven "bounces along with finger-snapping high spirits", and said that while Soderbergh has "made deeper films, ...this carefree caper movie is nothing to sneeze at".
+Time magazine's reviewer Richard Corliss criticized the film, saying it "doesn't offer much".
 In a poll during November 2008, Empire magazine called Ocean's Eleven the 500th best film on The 500 Greatest Movies of All Time.
 For Don Cheadle's role in this film, he needed to learn to speak with a cockney accent, which drew harsh reviews from critics and is recognized as being one of the worst accents in film.
 Cheadle commented on his accent, saying "My British friends ... tell me [it's] a truly terrible London accent in Ocean's Thirteen.
 You know something, I really worked on that accent.
 Went to London, spoke to people, got to know it... my agent said it was fine, so I'm stuck with this thing.
 Even though everyone laughs at me.
-So I sacked her, of course".
+So I sacked her, of course."

 Entertainment Weekly put "The Ocean's Eleven heist scene" on its end-of-the-decade, "best-of" list, saying, "Featuring three impregnable Vegas casinos and 11 ring-a-ding criminals, Steven Soderbergh's 2001 roll of the dice provided the most winning robbery sequence of the decade."

 Box office

 Ocean's Eleven had a budget of about $85 million.
-On its opening weekend, it grossed an estimate of $38.1 million and was the top box-office draw for the weekend, dethroning Harry Potter and the Sorcerer's Stone.
+On its opening weekend, it grossed an estimate of $38.1 million and was the top box-office draw for the weekend, dethroning Harry Potter and the Philosopher's Stone.
 The film surpassed What Women Want to have the highest December opening weekend.
 That record was very brief, as it was quickly surpassed by The Lord of the Rings: The Fellowship of the Ring two weeks later.
 Moreover, Ocean's Eleven had the largest opening weekend for both a Brad Pitt film and a Julia Roberts film, beating Interview with the Vampire and Runaway Bride simultaneously.
 It also had the third-highest opening weekend for any film starring George Clooney, behind Batman & Robin and The Perfect Storm.
 The film grossed $183,418,150 in the United States, $267,311,379 overseas, totaling $450,728,529 worldwide.
+It would become George Clooney's highest-grossing film until Gravity overtook it in 2013.